How do I report a power outage, or find out details about an ongoing power outage?

 Beginning January 1, 2017, residential, small business and farm customers are eligible for an 8% Provincial Rebate on their electricity bill.
 The rebate is equal to the provincial portion of the Harmonized Sales Tax (HST).

-This rebate will start to appear on bills that reflect services received after January 1, 2017.
+This rebate began to appear on bills that reflect services received after January 1, 2017.
 The rebate does not have an expiry date.
 The savings for a typical residential customer using about 800 kWh per month are approximately $130 annually or $11 each month.

 Business, institutional and industrial customers may also be eligible.